phxtao/phxtao.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Incoming Assistant Professor in Climate AI at the Pennsylvania State University
+subtitle: Assistant Professor in Climate AI at the Pennsylvania State University

 profile:
   align: right